 If we’re honest, we’re all prone to fear and greed as well.

-For example, when we see our colleague or brother-in-law making a killing on Bitcoin, buy-to-let property or global stock markets freefalling, we naturally want to act — even though the rational response, almost invariably, is to do precisely nothing.
+For example, when we see a colleague making a fortune on Bitcoin, buy-to-let property or global stock markets freefalling, we naturally want to act - even though the rational response, is to do precisely nothing.